UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_16.md

 Notes:

-There are occasions where we may want to save on time by not iterating over an entire sequence.
+There are occasions where we may want to stop iterating over an entire sequence once a condition is met.

 Perhaps we only need to find one number that is `10 or less` in a list.